 Katherine M. Kuenzli’s research focuses on European art 1880-1940, and more specifically on questions of modernism studied from a broad cultural and political perspective.
 Her topics of research include art and politics; constructions of the Total Work of Art; interrelationships between painting, architecture, and design; boundaries between public and private spheres; formulations of national versus international cultures; museums, their history and public; colonial encounters and relationships between modernist art and the “primitive”; and modernist art pedagogies.
+In addition to her book, The Nabis and Intimate Modernism: Painting and the Decorative at the Fin de Siècle (Ashgate, 2010), she has published articles in The Art Bulletin, the Journal of the Society of Architectural Historians, Art History, Nineteenth-Century Art Worldwide, as well as essays in edited volumes and exhibition catalogues.
 She is currently at work on a monograph entitled “Designing Modernism: Henry van de Velde from Neo-Impressionism to the Bauhaus.”
 Kuenzli teaches courses in modern European art from the French Revolution through World War II.
 Some of her recent courses include surveys of nineteenth-century modernism and the twentieth-century avant-garde, a freshman seminar on Vincent Van Gogh and the myth of genius, and an upper-division seminar on Wagner and modernism.
 Her work has been supported by Fulbright, Chateaubriand, Dedalus, DAAD, Klassik Stiftung Weimar, Getty Library, Canadian Centre for Architecture, and ACLS grants.

 The Nabis and Intimate Modernism: Painting and the Decorative at the Fin de Siècle (Ashgate, 2010)(332 pages). (http://www.ashgate.com/isbn/9780754667773)

 ARTICLES AND ESSAYS

 “Expanding the Boundaries of Modern Art: The Blue Rider, Parisian Modernism, and Henri Rousseau,” in Expressionism in Germany and France: From Van Gogh to Kandinsky (Los Angeles County Museum of Art and the Montreal Museum of Art: 2014), 250-61.

 “The Birth of the Modernist Art Museum: The Folkwang as Gesamtkunstwerk,” Journal of the Society of Architectural Historians (December 2013): 503-29.

 “Architecture, Individualism, and Nation: Henry van de Velde’s 1914 Werkbund Theater Building,” The Art Bulletin 94, no. 2 (June 2012): 251-73.